In 2016, I was awarded the Dean’s Award for Excellence in Graduate Education by the UNL Office of Graduate Studies.

 “Dr. Kazyak structured an amazing class, one of the best theory classes I have ever taken.”

 “I appreciated the dialogue, but more so that it was guided.
 Dr. Kazyak answered questions and facilitated discussion more than other professors.”

 As the above recognition and comments from student evaluations illustrate, I am a dedicated and effective teacher.
-I have consistently received high teaching evaluations in each of the classes I have taught at UNL, which include: Introduction to LGBTQ Studies, Sociological Theory, Contemporary Sociological Theory, and a graduate seminar focused on LGBTQ Families.
+I have consistently received high teaching evaluations in each of the classes I have taught at UNL, which include: Introduction to LGBTQ Studies, Sexuality and the State, Sociology of Social Change: Sex and Society, Sociological Theory, Senior Sociology Capstone Seminar, Contemporary Sociological Theory, Publications Seminar, and a graduate seminar focused on LGBTQ Families.